grpc/test-infra/config/samples/README.md

 components when the test is applied, and do not save data to BigQuery.
 These can be run by applying them to the cluster with `kubectl apply -f`.

+Special considerations is required for running csharp examples, the support of csharp in [grc/grpc](https://github.com/grpc/grpc) is removed by
+<https://github.com/grpc/grpc/pull/29225>, csharp benchmark test is only
+supported by version v1.45.2 and earlier versions.

 The examples in the [templates](./templates) folder are templates that use prebuilt images and require parameter substitution before running.
 [Tools](../../tools/README.md) are provided to build images and run tests with